-- a.
-The location, size and type of proposed landscaping (trees, shrubs, groundcover) and the location and size of the proposed landscape areas; - b.
-Planting details and specifications, including type of mulch and edging to be used in landscape areas; - c.
-The method of protecting any existing trees and vegetation proposed to be preserved, including the identification of existing and finished contours illustrating the limits of grading near the drip line of any trees; - d.
-The proposed irrigation plan for each required landscape area, including a list of abbreviations and symbols, water main size, water meter size and location, point of connection, backflow prevention assembly size, make and model; - e.
-The schedule of installation of required trees, landscaping and appurtenances; - f.
+- b.
+Planting details and specifications, including type of mulch and edging to be used in landscape areas; - The method of protecting any existing trees and vegetation proposed to be preserved, including the identification of existing and finished contours illustrating the limits of grading near the drip line of any trees; - d.
+The proposed irrigation plan for each required landscape area, including a list of abbreviations and symbols, water main size, water meter size and location, point of connection, backflow prevention assembly size, make and model; - e- The schedule of installation of required trees, landscaping and appurtenances; - f.
 The location of all existing and proposed structures on the site; - g.
 The existing topography and proposed grading; and - h.
 The area and dimensions of each landscape area and the total landscape area provided on the site.